Use SuperScan to analyze deleted and damaged volumes

 disk sector and looks for not only the

-boot sector, but also tries to reconstruct the drive structure,
+boot sector, but also tries to reconstruct the drive

 based on residual clues to the drive's system structures that remain on the disk surface.
 This is a

-slow process, however it usually gives much better results than QuickScan.
+time-consuming process, however it usually gives much better results than QuickScan.

 When SuperScan finds file data and the deleted or damaged file is not fragmented, the SuperScan

-can detect files by matching template patterns to the found data.
+can detect files by matching template patterns to the found

-These files collected to Signature Files folder and can be recovered from there.
+These files collected to Signature Files folder and can be

 Usually such files do not have name, date stamp and other file record information.